Signal Projects Cables

 OUR PHILOSOPHY

+Many believe that the manufacturing of audio cable is not an intricate process, basing their opinion on the simplicity of the product itself.
+In addition to that, the reality where anyone can take a simple wire, a set of plugs and a solder to make any type of cable, is undoubtedly a fact that reinforces their opinion.
 But if we want to be honest with ourselves, we have to admit that such cable applications, will never be able to provide the qualitative specifications required by modern audio and video devices.
 And if we consider those cases where some serious amounts of money have been invested on reproduction equipment, by people who want to refine the performance of their systems, aiming to bring themselves closer to the original event, then it would be totally unwise to rely on simplistic cable applications.

 For those cases, we believe that cable making becomes a lot more demanding as a process, due to the large number of parameters that have to be considered and controlled in order to maximize the performance of reproduction devices.
 Factors like resistance, capacitance, impedance, inductance, skin effect, power loss, proximity effect, propagation delay and many others, need to be always measured and controlled during the manufacturing of high end audio cables, and in Signal Projects… we leave nothing to chance.